DouglasUrner/Writings/cs-and-society/too-many-useful-things.md

-# If you can compute it, must you compute it?
+# If we can compute it, must we compute it?

 <img src="https://hitchwiki.org/en/images/en/b/bf/Amarillo.jpg"
   alt="People waiting for rides in Cuba, two Amarillos (ride coordinators) are dressed in yellow uniforms."